danishdyna/LLM/Ollama-Function.md

 ### OpenAI
 Defined by OpenAI - the Model responds with a JSON blob in a predefined schema.
 ### Ollama
-In request api specify "format:json" specuOllama supply a may be nudged to responce as a predefined structure.
+In request post specify "format:json" and specify system role to output in JSON schema structure.

 <sub><sub>